1e11e/lite-libs/README.md

 perl- and python-scripts work.
 So if you have a java project, you may not need to add a huge dependency to python just to have some git-hooks or init-scripts.

-Unfortunately it is a cumbersome exercise to pull in external jars into a java script, so for simplicity you are stuck with the java standard library.
+Unfortunately it is a cumbersome process to use external jars in a java script, so for simplicity you are stuck with the java standard library.
 While it is quite rich, there are some basics missing.
 Lite Libs makes it easier since its classes are so small they can just be pasted into a script.